Alexander Volkanovski MMA Record: 6 Wins In UFC Title Fights

-Ahead of his rematch with Islam Makhachev for the UFC Lightweight Title at UFC 294, we decided to take a deep dive into the MMA career of Alexander Volkanovski.
-Read on to find out more about his professional MMA record, previous fights, his UFC title record and how many knockouts he has on his resumé.
+As the UFC Featherweight Champion and one of the best fighters on the entire UFC roster, we decided to take a deep dive into the MMA career of Alexander Volkanovski.
+Read on to find out more about his MMA record, his UFC title record and how many knockouts he has on his resumé.

 Alexander Volkanovski MMA Record

 Alexander Volkanovski turned professional back in 2012 with a debut victory against Gerhard Voigt in Sydney, Australia.
-Since then, Volkanovski has had another 27 professional MMA fights, winning all but two of them.
+Since then, Volkanovski has had another 28 professional MMA fights, winning all but three of them.

 ‘The Great’ is one of the best pound-for-pound fighters on the planet right now, of that there is no question.
 His career up to now has been sensational, and he still has some big nights left before he hangs his gloves up.